 - click on Webpage, complete

 That will save your previous blog post.
 It's helpful to save them all to one folder on your desktop.

-Then to add them to your FASO Blog (this is time-consuming), you will need to create a new Blog post in your FASO control panel for each old post.
+To add them to your FASO Blog (this is time-consuming), you will need to create a new Blog post in your FASO control panel for each old post.

 Once text and images are added, save it as a draft.
 You will be able to edit the date for the blog post from Blog Drafts (to reflect your original posting date).

 Our FAQs will guide you through getting started with the FASO Blog: